Roadmap to this page

 CONCLUSION

-Israel's wholesale destruction of Gaza and its people - through mass killings, deliberate targeting of civilians including children, and making Gaza uninhabitable - is undoubtedly a genocide.
+Israel's wholesale destruction of Gaza and its people - through mass killings, deliberate targeting of civilians, and making Gaza uninhabitable - is undoubtedly a genocide.
 Israeli leaders, politicians, media, and society openly declare their genocidal intent, fueled by a profound dehumanization of Palestinians, announcing to the world over and over again that “there are no innocents in Gaza.”
 They have said it all along to anyone who would listen: “Amalek,” “a second Nakba,” “Nothing will remain.”

 The consensus of genocide scholars and human rights organizations is clear: this is genocide.
 This is the deliberate crushing of Palestinian existence in Gaza, the wholesale destruction of a society, culture, and way of life.
 For those who survive, Israel has inflicted unimaginable levels of trauma and terror, a psychological horror that may never be overcome, as well as unbearable physical and emotional pain.
 The people of Gaza, as journalist Chris Hedges wrote in The Last Days of Gaza, are “Sick.
 Injured.
 Terrified.
 Humiliated.
 Abandoned.
 Destitute.
 Starving.
 Hopeless.”